Physical Fitness: Meaning, Importance, Key Components & Program

 Excessive exercise of the body is actually not good for health and is not recommended by doctors.

-If you want to start exercising regularly or might want to try a new type of exercise, you should consult a doctor first, especially if you have health problems, such as heart disease, diabetes, or arthritis.
+If you want to start exercising regularly or try a new type of exercise, you should consult a doctor first, especially if you have health problems like heart disease, diabetes, or arthritis.

 Stay Fit, Life a Happy and Healthy Life

-5 thoughts on “Physical Fitness: Meaning, Importance, Key Components”
+5 thoughts on “Physical Fitness: Meaning, Importance, Key Components & Program”

 1. This is a great piece of writing with a lot of useful information!
 I really enjoyed the way the story was presented and the writing style was very engaging.
 I’m looking forward to reading more posts from you in the future!
 Cheers!